 It also makes skin more receptive when you add hydration, allowing your shaving cream and moisturizer to sink into your pores and really get to work.

 The right exfoliator will brighten and re-invigorate your skin.
 And by clearing away the dead skin cells it will prevent in-grown hairs from developing too.

 It’s important not to be too rough!

 Stick to gentle chemical exfoliators which include Alpha-Hydroxy Acids in the ingredients.
 These are much better than gritty (or physical) scrubs which can dry out your skin and cause tiny tears in the skin’s surface.

-And because we’ve incorporated it into our Daily Face Wash you can clean and exfoliate in one step every morning.
-This makes sure that dead skin cells are swept away before they get the chance to build up and show as flaky skin.
+By using our Daily Face Wash you can clean and exfoliate in one step - every morning.
+This makes sure that dead skin cells are swept away before they get the chance to build up and show up as flaky skin.
 So your skin is always in excellent condition.

-In fact, exfoliation is one of the best things that you can do for your skin year-round!
+In fact, exfoliation is one of the best things that you can do to improve your skin year-round!

 So if you want glowing, healthy looking skin check out – A Man’s Guide to Exfoliation: FAQ's – where we answer all your questions.

 #3 Opt for an easy, comfortable shave in winter